geniemouse/countdown/public/docs/README.md

 ## `stop()`

 Stops (or pauses) the countdown timer.
-At this point, the `onStep` callbacks cease.
+At this point, `onStep` callbacks cease.

 ```javascript
 aCountDown.stop();